yahiro07/beam/mofur/README.md

 Utility collection package for web applications.
-For the projects with react, typescript and webaudio.
+For the projects with React, Typescript and WebAudio.